SpringRoll/Bellhop/README.md

 ## Basic Usage ##

 Here's a very simple example to get started.
-We have two pages `index.html` and `child.html`.This is the minimum you need to start get them talking to each other.
+We have two pages `index.html` and `child.html`.This is the minimum you need to get them talking to each other.

 ### Contents of `index.html` ###